Service overview

 CAUTION:

-A McGill phone number should only be assigned to those who require phone service for their position.
+A McGill phone number should only be assigned to roles that require phone service.

 How to request & access the service

-Employees must contact their Telephone Coordinators, who will make the request on their behalf.
+Employees must contact their Telephone Coordinator, ho can make the following requests:

 Installing the Webex app and setting up the Cisco physical phone